Quadratic Embedding Constants of Cartesian Products and Joins of Graphs: Introduction

 \textbf{Organization of the paper:} The remaining sections are devoted to proving our main results above.
 In Section \ref{graphjoinsection}, we recap the definition of graph join, some preliminary results, and prove our first two main results, Theorems \ref{theorem1} and \ref{theorem2}.
-In the final section, we first recall the Cartesian product of graphs and the quadratic embedding constant of a complete bipartite graph, and then prove Theorems \ref{theorem4} and \ref{theorem5}.
+In the final section, we first recall the Cartesian product of graphs and the quadratic embedding constant of a complete bipartite graph, and then prove Proposition \ref{qecrelation}, and Theorems \ref{theorem4} and \ref{theorem5}.
+As an application of the main results, we derive the quadratic embedding constant for various classes of graphs and provide new examples of graphs of QE class.